 The credit of growth in terms of mining, trading, and marketing of De Beers goes to Ernest Oppenheimer who after buying its significant shares became the chairman of the De Beers group and evolved it as a global leader of the diamond industry.
 By 1902, De Beers accounted for 90 per cent of the world’s rough diamond production and distribution.

 The organization proved to be the most successful cartel arrangement in the history of modern commerce.
 Unlike gold, silver, etc., the prices of diamond were not dependent on the economic conditions and kept on rising every year.
-The industry took a benefit of the network effect that created an illusion of diamond being a very rare and beneficial gem which even fooled speculators who, in the 1970s, bought diamonds as a guard against variable inflation and recession conditions.
+The industry took a benefit of the network effect that created an illusion of the diamond being a very rare and beneficial gem which even fooled speculators who, in the 1970s, bought diamonds as a guard against variable inflation and recession conditions.

 “A Diamond is Forever” Marketing Strategy